Who Was Winnie Mandela?

 In the mid-1950s, Winnie met attorney Nelson Mandela, who, at the time, was leader of the African National Congress, an organization with the goal of ending South Africa's apartheid system of racial segregation.
 The two married in June 1958, despite concerns from Winnie's father over the couple's age difference and Mandela's steadfast political involvements.
 After the wedding, Winnie moved into Mandela's home in Soweto.
 She became legally known thereafter as Winnie Madikizela-Mandel.

 Confinement and Leadership

-In 1985, after her home was firebombed, Winnie returned to Soweto and continued to agitate against the regime even during government media bans.
-Her actions continued to cement the title bestowed upon her, "Mother of the Nation."
-But Winnie also became known for endorsing deadly retaliation against black citizens who collaborated with the apartheid regime.
+In 1985, after her home was firebombed, Winnie returned to Soweto and continued to criticize the regime, cementing her title of "Mother of the Nation."
+However, she also became known for endorsing deadly retaliation against black citizens who collaborated with the apartheid regime.
 Additionally, her group of bodyguards, the Mandela United Football Club, garnered a reputation for brutality.
 In 1989, a 14-year-old boy named Stompie Moeketsi was abducted by the club and later killed.

 Freedom and Charges of Violence

 Through a complex mix of domestic political maneuvering and international outrage, Nelson Mandela was freed in 1990, after 27 years of imprisonment.
 The years of separation and tremendous social turmoil had irrevocably damaged the Mandela marriage, however, and the two separated in 1992.
 Before that, Winnie Mandela was convicted of kidnapping and assaulting Moeketsi; after an appeal, her six-year sentence was ultimately reduced to a fine.